 Beginning in the spring of 2016, applicants to Carnegie Mellon will be responsible for taking a redesigned form of the SAT Test.
-While these changes may seem confusing at first, we would encourage you to continue to access up to date information about the redesigned SAT Test at the College Board website as we strive to provide clear information about our admission policy.
+We encourage you to access up-to-date information about the redesigned SAT Test at the College Board website as we strive to provide clear information about our admission policy.
 Please review our Frequently Asked Questions section below for more information.

-For those students applying for freshman admission in the fall of 2017, Carnegie Mellon will no longer require the Writing section of the ACT.
+No, Carnegie Mellon no longer requires the Writing section of the ACT.

-Carnegie Mellon has historically "superscored" results from the recently retired SAT Reasoning Test.
-If you have taken the SAT Reasoning Test more than once then we will continue to superscore SAT Reasoning Test results.
-At this time, we also plan to superscore results from the new SAT Test.
-Unfortunately, we will not be able to superscore results from the retired SAT Reasoning Test with results from the new SAT Test.
-Historically, we have not superscored ACT Test results and that will remain true going forward.
+Carnegie Mellon historically "superscored" results from the old SAT Reasoning Test.
+If you've taken the old SAT Reasoning Test more than once then we'll continue to superscore old SAT Reasoning Test results.
+At this time, we also plan to superscore results from the SAT Test.
+Unfortunately, we won't be able to superscore results from the retired SAT Reasoning Test with results from the SAT Test.
+Historically, we haven't superscored ACT Test results and that will remain true going forward.

 The College Board has teamed up with Khan Academy to offer free official SAT Practice.
 You can find more information about these resources at this website.